How do you make good homemade chili?

-- 1 Tbsp. garlic (minced)
+- 1 Tablespoon garlic (minced)

-- 1 tsp. chili powder
+- 1 teaspoon chili powder

-- 1 tsp. salt
+- 1 teaspoon salt

-- 1 tsp. pepper
+- 1 teaspoon pepper

-- Brown meat in a large saucepan.
+- Brown meat in a large saucepan and drain grease.

 - Add chili beans, tomato paste mixture, can of diced tomatoes and chilies, grape tomatoes, onions, and minced garlic to the saucepan, and stir until blended.